joelburton/Homework/Homework06b/README.md

 objects, in addition to Melon objects?

 Also, our Uber Melon Winter Squashes have a very unique prep procedure.
-Our CEO has decided it would be best to paint them before shipment.
-The issue is that currently, the robots out in the factory are not painting the squashes with a watermelon color scheme since we never had to do that for watermelons, which already came in his favorite color.
+Our CEO has decided it would be best to paint them green with black stripes (his favorite color scheme) before shipment.
+The issue is that currently, the robots out in the factory are not painting the squashes since we never had to do that for watermelons.

 So, please update the robot control script (which you'll find in `robots.py`) as needed so that it does paint the squashes correctly.
 To invoke the paint bot that's